 In 1904, a marble statue was erected in Poix-du-Nord by the sculptor Fagel to one of the greatest actors of the late eighteenth and early nineteenth century.
-The actor’s name was François Joseph Talma.
+That actor was François Joseph Talma.
 Another statue had been sculpted by Pierre Jean David and erected to Talma in 1837 in the vestibule of the Theatre Français opposite the great Enlightenment writer Voltaire.

 Talma was born on 15 January 1763 in Paris.
-His father was a dentist, and, for a time, Talma practiced dentistry, but the stage was too big of a draw for him.
+His father was a dentist, and, for a time, Talma practiced dentistry like his father.
+However, the stage held too big of a draw for him.
 It might have begun when he was young, as he had his first theatrical performance when he was eight years old.
 He played a part in the story of Tamerlane and was to close the play by announcing to Tamerlane the death of his son.

 “The child’s story was told in a burst of sorrow, which surprised the audience.
 However, the curtain fell; and the little actors had dispersed to get rid of their robes, when Talma was missed, and was not found till after some search in a corner, still wrapped in his robe of tragedy, and weeping bitterly at the misfortune of the imperial dynasty.”

-Several years later, Talma’s stage debut happened at the Comédie-Française when he played the role of Seide in Voltaire’s Mahomet on 27 November 1787.
-Despite being lauded for his debut performance, Talma initially obtained only secondary roles, even though he had all the talent necessary for a leading man: He was striking in appearance and had a powerful, compelling trained voice.
-In addition, he was forward thinking.
-In the eighteenth century, no matter the time period being portrayed on stage, actors and actresses appeared in eighteenth century costumes.
+Several years later, Talma’s stage debut took place at the Comédie-Française when he played the role of Seide in Voltaire’s Mahomet on 27 November 1787.
+Despite being lauded for his debut performance, he initially obtained only secondary roles, even though he had all the talent necessary for a leading man: He was striking in appearance and had a powerful, compelling trained voice.
+In addition, he was forward thinking because in the eighteenth century, no matter the time period being portrayed on stage, actors and actresses appeared in eighteenth century costumes.
 Talma objected to this and advocated for realism on stage.
 Thus, while acting in Voltaire’s Brutus, he appeared in a toga and sported a short Roman haircut, which resulted in some people claiming he introduced the male Neoclassical hairstyle.

 Talma’s fame was finally sealed when he appeared in a tragedy written by the dramatist Marie-Joseph Blaise de Chénier called Charles the Ninth.
-Originally Chénier requested the leading tragedian named Étienne Meynier, but better known by his stage name of Saint-Fal, play the part.
+Originally Chénier requested another man play the leading role.
+He wanted the leading tragedian Étienne Meynier, better known by his stage name of Saint-Fal.
 However, after waiting on Saint-Fal for some time, the actor returned the play with a sneer telling Chénier that young Talma might do well enough in the part.
-Chénier was angry, but he had seen Talma perform, and, so he went to him and Talma accepted the part.
+Chénier was angry, but he had seen Talma perform, and, so he went to him and he accepted the role.
 On opening night, all Parisians gazed eagerly upon Talma, and as he had “studied the character with his entire soul, the tragedy triumphed, and the fame of the actor was sealed.”

 “On a particular occasion we saw him give ample evidence of its power.
 There was a play attempted at the Français upon the subject of King John.
 Hubert was given to Talma.
 The play was in the course of turbulent damnation, when Talma rushed in from the murder of Arthur.
 He sunk into a chair, his elbows on a table, and his hands covering his face.
 The uproar was what our friend Dominie Sampson would call ‘prodigious,’ till Talma withdrew his hands and displayed a countenance of such ghastly horror that the tumult changed instantly into shouts of ‘Bravo, Talma!’ which continued until he left the stage, when the damnation recommenced.”

-In 1787, shortly after Talma began his career as an actor, he met Julie Careau.
+In 1787, shortly after François Joseph Talma began his career as an actor, he met Julie Careau.
 She was a French dancer at the Paris Opera who became a courtesan in the years before the French Revolution.
 The money she earned, she then used to speculated in real estate, primarily in the fashionable Chaussée d’Antin district, and acquired a small fortune.
+She would also later let a house she owned in the Chaussée d’Antin area to Josephine de Beauharnais and then Napoleon Bonaparte bought it after they married.

 When Careau became pregnant by Talma, they decided to marry.
 Unfortunately, Talma insisted on listing his real occupation as an actor.
 At the time, such an occupation was considered sinful, he could not take communion, and he could find no one willing to marry them.
 However, eventually the vicar of Notre-Dame-de-Lorette agreed to marry them as long as Talma registered as a bourgeois of Paris rather than as an actor.
 He agreed and the coupled married on 19 April 1791, and twelve days after their marriage, on 30 April, she gave birth to twin sons, who were baptized the next day as Henri-Castor and Charles-Pollux.
 Another child was born to the couple in 1794 but died.